franlr/ansible-box/README.md

 ansible-box
 ===========

-Ansible box is a project for tests purposes.
+A minimal ansible bootstrap box to deploy a web server stack.